ANaula/Bunny-Farm/README.md

 ![Alt Text](https://media.giphy.com/media/jKUcuGes2M9HDhjESq/giphy.gif)

 As mentioned earlier, the program records all of this in a text file.
-In the repository, the text file "Bunny_Farm_Example.txt" is an example of what this program outputs.
+In the repository, the text file "Bunny_Farm.txt" is an example of what this program outputs.

 ## To Build